 Radial vs. Femoral Access in IO Procedures

-Dr. Chris Beck and Dr. Jason Iannuccilli discuss radial vs femoral access in IO procedures, including the pros and cons of both, and a very informative "how I do it" for radial access by Dr. Iannuccilli.
+Dr. Christopher Beck and Dr. Jason Iannuccilli discuss radial vs femoral access in IO procedures, including the pros and cons of both, and a very informative "how I do it" for radial access by Dr. Iannuccilli.

 Dr. Jason Iannuccilli is a practicing interventional radiologist with Rhode Island Medical Imaging.

 Dr. Christopher Beck

 Dr. Chris Beck is a practicing interventional radiologist with Regional Radiology Group in New Orleans.

 Dr. Michael Barraza

 Host Dr. Michael Barraza is a practicing interventional radiologist (and all around great guy) with Radiology Associates in Baton Rouge, LA.

 Surefire has the only expandable-tip catheter to help physicians maintain blood flow while reducing reflux during embolization.
 Deliver therapy deeper into liver tumors while protecting healthy tissue.
 Contact us to get in touch with a rep or learn more at surefiremedical.com.